Larga Baffin proposal creates community tension as need increases for Inuit health care | CBC News

 "Residents believe the facility caters to an audience outside Ottawa and does not benefit the community directly," the report said.

 Coun.
-Diane Deans, who represents the ward where the building will go, said she's opposed to it "in its current form."
+Diane Deans, who represents the ward where the building would go, said she's opposed to it "in its current form."

-In April, Deans held a public meeting that nearly 300 people attended virtually with many against the project raising concerns from increased traffic to "unlawful activities" to Nunavut's high smoking rates and as a result the need for more parkland to accommodate tenants.
+In April, Deans held a public meeting that nearly 300 people attended virtually.
+Many against the project raised concerns from increased traffic to "unlawful activities" to Nunavut's high smoking rates and as a result, the need for more parkland to accommodate tenants.

 One neighbour, who identified herself only as Madalaine on the Zoom call, was concerned the building would affect water pressure for the homes that border the proposed property.